-The Mt.
+Mt.
 Vernon Community School Corporation knows that good nutrition and learning are dependent on each other.
-Mt.
-Vernon strives to provide healthy, nutritious meals that meet state and federal regulations and that students enjoy.
+MVCSC strives to provide healthy and nutritious meals students enjoy, which will keep students fueled and attentive to learning.
+All meals and snacks served are certified to meet strict state and federal child nutrition regulations.

 Start your day off right!
 Here are some reasons to visit the cafeteria in the morning: